DGStorage/DGStorage/README.md

 # DGStorage - Efficiency Without Compromise.

 DGStorage is a database based on filesystem.

-Import ```DGStorage``` lib to use it. alos can use Shell or Web work closely with DGStorage。 You can include our DGStorage lib in your code, or using shell/web work with DGStorage.
+Import ```DGStorage``` lib to use it. alos can use Shell or Web work closely with DGStorage.

-+ Unstruction：DGStorage based on filesystem，doesn't like MongoDB，you can not only stroage JSON fils, but also other files.
-+ Distribution：Deploy more database collection in a very short time.
-More quickly for multiple terms query.
-+ Quickly：For<code>10'000</code>datas，could finished in <code>2</code>seconds。
+You can include our lib in your code, or using shell/web work with DGStorage.

 #Document
 See:https://github.com/DGideas/DGStorage/wiki/Version-Lambda-(LTS%E7%89%88%E6%9C%AC)---%E7%AE%80%E4%BD%93%E4%B8%AD%E6%96%87%E6%96%87%E6%A1%A3